Learning Resource Center: Summer Appointments

 For writing assistance in any field, email our hotline firstname.lastname@example.org informing us of the course you are in and your range of availability in the coming days.
 A Writing Assistant will try to respond within 24 hours indicating when she can meet.

-While any of our four Assistants can help you, if your paper is in Nursing, Business, English, or History, you might email directly one of the following assistants, rather than the hotline:
+While any of our three assistants can help you, if your paper is in Philosophy, Psychology, Nursing or Biology, you might email directly one of the following assistants, rather than the hotline: